 Research into the relationship between teacher preparation and teacher turnover suggests that educators with little to no pedagogical preparation are two to three times more likely to leave the profession than those with more comprehensive preparation (including student teaching, formal feedback on their teaching, and multiple courses in student learning).
-However, some attrition of underprepared teachers could be due to these teachers often being hired in schools with the most difficult-to-fill vacancies, and with the most challenging teacher conditions.
-An important element of that preparation is clinical training or student teaching.
+However, some attrition of underprepared teachers could be due to these teachers often being hired in schools with the most difficult-to-fill vacancies, and with the most challenging teacher conditions.42 An important element of that preparation is clinical training or student teaching.
 Research on cross-state mobility of the teacher workforce suggests that there are some state-specific barriers, like state licensure requirements and lack of pension portability, that can discourage teachers from staying in the teaching profession when they move to a different state.
-Licensing requirements can include "duplicative testing, coursework requirements, fees, slow administrative processes and requirements, and unclear licensure standards".
-Licensing requirements, and unclear licensure standards".
-Licensing residencies, Grow Your Own programs, and teacher license reciprocity are shown to be effective programs.
-License and Grow Your Own Programs are also found to be effective at addressing preparation issues and recruiting and retaining teachers of color.
+43 Licensing requirements, and unclear licensure standards".
+44 Teacher residencies, Grow Your Own programs, and teacher license reciprocity are shown to be effective programs.45 Residencies and Grow Your Own Programs are also found to be effective at addressing preparation issues and recruiting and retaining teachers of color.46

 Teacher residencies "offer an accelerated path to teacher certification through district and university partnerships that ensure high-quality pedagogical training and clinical practice in year-long programs that are typically targeted to post-baccalaureate candidates."
-Residents typically receive funding for tuition and living expenses as well as a stipend and salary "while they apprentice with a master teacher in a high-need classroom for an entire school year and take related courses that will earn them a credential and often a master's degree".
-47 Teachers then commit to teaching in hard-to-staff positions in sponsoring districts for set amounts of time (e.g. three to four years) after their residency year while they receive additional mentoring.
-48
+Residents typically receive funding for tuition and living expenses as well as a stipend and salary "while they apprentice with a master teacher in a high-need classroom for an entire school year and take related courses that will earn them a credential and often a master's degree".47 Teachers then commit to teaching in hard-to-staff positions in sponsoring districts for set amounts of time (e.g. three to four years) after their residency year while they receive additional mentoring.48